 In turn commissioning organisations should offer support and guidance where it is asked for or identified through constructive dialogue.
 Provider forums are a constructive mechanism for sharing best practice, and identifying areas of risk, transparency and information sharing.

-5.2 Multiple Care Provision
+5.2 Multiple care provision

 Where providers support adults in or from a number of different establishments within the same locality, care should be taken that one establishment is not seen in isolation.
 This is to ensure that any failings are not endemic and embedded in corporate cultures and systems.
-This may impact on the capacity and capability of the provider to implement agreed improvements, but ensures that improvements are made on firm, sustainable foundations.
+This may impact on the capacity and capability of the provider to implement agreed improvements, and ensure that improvements are made on firm, sustainable foundations.

-5.3 Duty of Candour
+5.3 Duty of candour

 The Report of the Mid Staffordshire NHS Foundation Trust Public Inquiry (also known as the Francis Report) recommended the development of a culture of openness, transparency and candour in all organisations providing care and support.
 NHS providers are required to comply with the duty of candour.
 Meaning providers must be open and transparent with service users about their care and treatment, including when it goes wrong.
 The duty is part of the Fundamental Standard requirements for all providers.
 It applies to all NHS trusts, foundation trusts, special health authorities and all other service providers or registered managers.